CCExtractor/website/content/public/general/whatsccextractor.md

 Usually, if you record a TV show with your capture card and CCExtractor produces the expected result, it will work for your all recordings.
-If it doesn\'t, which means that your card uses a format CCExtractor can\'t handle, please contact me and we\'ll try to make it work.
+If it doesn't, which means that your card uses a format CCExtractor can't handle, please contact me and we'll try to make it work.

 #### Can I edit the subtitles?